SpokEasy

 feed zone cookbook spokeasy amazon reader's nook store shop another step forward blog post roadie pageI guess I was in too much of a hurry to do a century on the road bike.
 Advice to self: next time, don’t ride a century in July; not unless I’ve gotten fast enough to start at 5 am and be finished by noon.
 Of course I could plan my route to include breaks at home.
 But that feels like cheating!

-As of August 2024, I have yet to ride another century.
+I have yet to ride another century.
 Lazy, aren’t I?
 But my main motivation for doing my century rides was to see whether I could do it.
 And I can!

 I would like to participate in an organized century ride; perhaps one in Fall, when the weather might have cooled off a little.
 Well, maybe someday!